couchbase/docs-operator/clusterStatusGuide.md

-# Cluster Status
+# CouchbaseCluster Status

-Kubernetes users often need to check the status of various objects (eg. Pods, Deployments, and StatefulSets) that have been deployed inside their Kubernetes clusters.
+Kubernetes users often need to check the status of various objects (for example, pods, deployments, and StatefulSets) that have been deployed inside their Kubernetes clusters.
 Status checking is done by "describing" one of the objects in the cluster using ```kubectl describe``` command.
 This command outputs the configuration for the specified object, a status section, and an event section.
 The status section varies depending on the object type and shows various health metrics related to the object described.
 The events sections is printed last and shows major events that have happened during the life of the object.

-Since the Couchbase Operator registers a "CouchbaseCluster" CRD with Kubernetes it allows Kuberentes to know about Couchbase clusters natively.
+Since the Couchbase Operator registers a "CouchbaseCluster" Custom Resource Definition(CRD) with Kubernetes, it allows Kuberentes to know about Couchbase clusters natively.
 This means that the CouchbaseCluster becomes another object that can be described to get the configuration, status, and events specific to a particular Couchbase cluster.

-To describe a Couchbase cluster named "cb-example" run the following command.
+To describe a Couchbase cluster named "cb-example", run the following command:

 ```bash
 kubectl describe couchbasecluster cb-example
 ```

-In the command above note that the object name is "couchbasecluster".
+Note that the object name in the above command is "couchbasecluster".
 You can also use the shorthand name "cbc" as the object name to save some typing.

 ```bash
 kubectl describe cbc cb-example
 ```

 Below is an example of the output of the ```kubectl describe``` command.
-The various parts of the output and their significance will be discussed in more detail in the sections that follow.
+The various parts of the output and their significance will be discussed in detail in the following sections.

 ```yaml
 Name:		cb-example